-The frustration is at its peak when guys have to spend a lot on hair woes but can’t control major issues like hair loss, dandruff, and dull texture.
+Frustration arises when guys have to spend a lot on hair woes but can’t control major issues like hair loss, dandruff, and dull texture.
 Thankfully, this weed plant is a tonic that stimulates healthy hair growth with rich antioxidant properties.
-Let’s talk over the stinging nettle plant, along with its available forms, and where this plant can be found.
+Let’s talk about the stinging nettle plant, along with its available forms and the area where the nettle plant generally occurs.

 In recent years, the usage of herbs and plants in hair care regimens and household remedies has been immensely popular.
-The benefits of stinging nettle for hair are incredible as it adds luster to hair, minimizes oiliness, combats dandruff, and halt hair loss.
+The benefits of the nettle plant are incredible as it adds luster to hair, minimizes oiliness, combats dandruff, and halts hair loss.

 What Actually Is the Stinging Nettle?